Fyssion/mc-status-bot/README.md

    - Python is required to run the bot.
 [Download Python here](https://www.python.org/downloads/)
    - Once you have python installed, you can use `py -m pip install -U REQUIREMENT_HERE` (replace `py` with `python` on Linux and Mac)
    - Use the command above in cmd (or terminal on Linux and Mac).
-      You can add all the requirements to the end of the command, seperated by spaces.
+      You can add all the requirements to the end of the command, separated by spaces.
    - You could also use the command separately for each requirement
-3. Create a config.json file (with notepad or your prefered text editor), and paste this in (make sure to fill in the values):
+3. Create a config.json file (with notepad or your preferred text editor), and paste this in (make sure to fill in the values):

    ```json
    {